mjsmith037/mjsmith037.github.io/_posts/2020-05-04-Comparing_COVID-19_Responses.md

 sidenote-number"></label></sup><input type="checkbox" id="lastpost" class="margin-toggle"/><span
 class="sidenote">like those mentioned [in the last post](Resources_for_Tracking_the_COVID-19_Epidemic)</span> between countries, there are several considerations that need to be made.

 First, one must be sure the numbers are normalized by population.
-A reasonable expectiation is that, ideally, this would be normalizing by population **density** rather than just population, but doing so for countries is complicated by its highly heterogeneous nature.
+A reasonable expectation is that, ideally, this would be normalizing by population **density** rather than just population, but doing so for countries is complicated by its highly heterogeneous nature.
 Namely, there are very dense (*e.g.* New York City at more than 26 000 people/mile<sup>2</sup>) and very sparse (*e.g.* the state